Mum’s the word: HR’s doing well with privacy and confidentiality in summary:

 Protecting data far and wide

 When employees use a good HR system day in/day out, their confidence in how their personal information is handled will increase.
-Modular systems like Cezanne HR also give organisations the opportunity to expand the reach of their HR software, so more and more HR-related processes and information can be brought into a secure Cloud-based ‘vault’.
+Modular HR systems like Cezanne also give organisations the opportunity to expand the reach of their HRIS, so more and more HR-related processes and information can be brought into a secure Cloud-based ‘vault’.

 Giving HR the tech tools they need to keep mum on privacy and confidentiality will go a long way in improving any deficits in trust that the workforce has for HR in this area.
 Then it’s up to HR and business leaders to make sure their behaviours and procedures align with a secure approach to data, so employees aren’t left feeling exposed and vulnerable to privacy breaches.